mighdoll/public-notes/host+shader libraries.md

 render();
 ```

-Internally, its up the `HostedShader` to decide what GPU resources need to be rebuilt when configuration changes.
+Internally, it's up the `HostedShader` to decide which internal GPU resources need to be rebuilt when configuration changes.
 ### Optional Resources
 Typically a `HostedShader` should optionally construct GPU resources if they're not provided by the caller. e.g. `scan()` can create its own output GPUBuffer if none is provided:
 ```ts